ilkome/finapp/README.md

 messagingSenderId: 'YOUR_CONFIG'
 ```

+### Add your domain to Firebase Authorized domains
+- Go to `Authentication` page
+- Click `Sign-in method` tab
+- Scroll to `Authorized domains` and click `Add domain`
+- Add your domain name where you hosted Finapp.

 ### Open exchange rates setup
 - Get your App ID at [openexchangerates.org](https://openexchangerates.org/signup/free)
 - Rename `.env.example` to `.env`